dovetail-genomics/HiChiP/docs/source/before_you_begin.rst

 * **reference in a fasta file format**, e.g. hg38
 * **peak calls from ChiP-seq experiment** (e.g. your own experiment or ENCODE gold standard in bed or narrowpeak format, as explained :ref:`here<CENRICH>`), more details and links to ENCODE files can be found :ref:`here<DATASETS>`.

-If you don't already have your own input files or want to run a test on a small data set, you can download sample fastq files from the :ref:`HiChiP Data Sets section<DATASETS>`.
+If you don't already have your own input files or want to run a test on a small data set, you can download sample fastq files from the :ref:`HiChIP Data Sets section<DATASETS>`.
 The 2M data set is suitable for a quick testing of the instructions in this tutorial.

 The following files are suitable for testing, you can download them as follows: